You feel overwhelmed, you have more than 100 different tasks, your schedule is stuffed with meetings and you can hardly find time for focused work.

 How are you supposed sharpen your time management skill?
 What is productivity for an engineering manager?
 Figuring this out is 50% of your job, while the other 50% is enough to bury you under an avalanche of work.

-Here you’ll find actionable tips to master time management.
+Here you’ll find actionable tips to improve time management for managers.
 We’ll uncover productivity tricks and myths for you to move ahead on your way to becoming a better engineering manager.

 Matt Martin is the co-founder and CEO of Clockwise, offering a product that helps people make time for their essential work by automatically rearranging their schedule.
 He was in and out of software development throughout the earlier years of his career, and even went into law for a while.